tsuyoshi-yoneda-math/ElNino-MJO-1dimReservoir/README.md

 Please acknowledge the use of these scripts in any publications which make use of them.

-As shown in 1dimReservoir_ElNino_TYoneda.ipynb, the 22-step-ahead prediction (25−lag3) achieves a PCC of 0.54.
+As shown in 1dimReservoir_ElNino_TYoneda.ipynb, the 22-step-ahead prediction (25 minus lag3) achieves a PCC of 0.54.
 This is broadly consistent with the results reported in

 <h3>
 Takuya Jinno, Takahito Mitsui, Kengo Nakai, Yoshitaka Saiki, and Tsuyoshi Yoneda, Long-term prediction of El Niño–Southern Oscillation using reservoir computing with a data-driven real-time filter, Chaos 35 (2025), 053149.